muskan888/DocuMingle/README.md

-# DocuMingle - Google Docs Clone
+# DocuMingle - A real-time collaborative document editing platform

-DocuMingle is a real-time collaborative document editing platform inspired by Google Docs.
  Built with React, Socket.io, and MongoDB, it allows multiple users to edit documents simultaneously and see each other's changes in real-time.

 ## Features